 Which parties care?

 We’ve got a world class health care, if you can get it when you need it.
 More and more Kiwis are falling through the cracks as funding hasn’t kept up with our growing and ageing population and increased mental health need.
-To help you decide how to vote this election, we crowd-sourced six key health pledges we asked each party to commit to.

 Our health pledges

 Labour, NZ First and Greens committed to our six health pledges.

 Hold an independent mental health inquiry in the first 100 days of the new Government, and commit to fund what it identifies as needed.

 77% of Kiwis support an independent inquiry into mental health service.
 We need to know how an emergency department can release a teenager who says they want to kill themselves?
 Or why children have to wait three months for an eating disorder appointment, but the Ministry says this doesn’t happen?
 Or how the Government says staffing is sufficient when nine out of 10 people working in health feel understaffed.

 Restore $2.3b of health funding to cover unmet annual health costs, commit to increased costs annually, and fund a national survey on unmet need.

 The Senior Doctors’ association (ASMS) and Council of Trade Unions say the Government has underfunded health by $2.3b.
 Funding hasn’t kept up with our ageing and growing population, increased mental health needs, inflation, wages and new medicines.
 This mean’s we haven’t been able to maintain our current inadequate levels of service.
 In mental health this has resulted in delays which can, and have been, deadly.
 The mantra “do more with less” has become “do less with less”.